Congratulations! You’ve decided to learn how to become a personal trainer.

 Each organization offers resources that will help you study for your personal trainer certification, but they have very different materials.
 We’ll look at them one at a time.

 ACE has a number of resources that you can choose from to suit your needs.
+All of these resources are held together within the ACE University study portal.
 Whether it’s the Personal Trainer Manual set, the Essentials of Exercise Science Flashcards, or Master the Manual, ACE has you covered.
 They also offer several online programs that will help you prepare for the test, including an exam review and practice tests.
 And you can get personalized help from the ACE Resource Center, which allows you to talk to Study Counselors—whether you have questions about a particular topic, want to review some study questions, or you’re just feeling stressed out about the test, they’ll help you out on their free 800 number.
 You can even schedule weekly check-ins to add some accountability to your training!

-A combination of online, print, and in-person preparation strategies are offered by NASM, including a 9-week online course, study guides, flash cards, interactive discussion questions, and 1-day live workshops.
+A combination of online, print, and in-person preparation strategies are offered by NASM, including a 9-week online course, study guides, flashcards, interactive discussion questions, and 1-day live workshops.
+NASM offers many package options, similar to ACE and ISSA, and is a top choice for people entering the industry.
+NASM has an outstanding OPT model, which I value higher than any of the other teaching models offered in these top 5 certs.

-The NSCA offers a wide variety of study materials, including NSCA’s Essentials of Personal Training, workbooks, practice exams, multimedia CDs, and audio CDs.
+The NSCA offers a wide variety of study materials, including NSCA’s Essentials of Personal Training, workbooks, practice exams, exercise videos and instruction, and much more.
 The Essentials book contains a huge amount of information from a variety of sources, including safety guidelines, testing protocols, client assessment, modifications for special populations, and full-color photos detailing exercises for resistance, aerobic, plyometric, and speed training programs.
+NSCA is also my favorite choice if you do plan on going for a strength and conditioning training certification, as it is the gold standard organization in this realm of the fitness industry.
+If you plan to work with athletes in or out of the gym, this is the ideal organization.
+NSCA, like ACSM, also sells the majority of their study tools separately, so do consider that.

-All of the certifying bodies require that you keep your CPR and AED certification current, and they all require continuing education credits (CECs), though the amount that they require and what counts as a credit differs between them.
+All of the certifying bodies and potential job locations will require that you keep your CPR and AED certification current, and they all require continuing education credits (CECs).
+However, the amount that they require and what counts as a credit differs between them.
 They generally accept the same types of things for credit, including attending relevant conferences, completing related online or in-person courses, and some webinars.
 They each also have a fee that you need to pay.

-ACSM offers the cheapest recertification at $30 every three years; but they also require the most continuing education, with 45 CECs in the same period.
+ACSM offers the cheapest recertification at $55 every three years, but they also require the most continuing education, with 45 CECs in the same period.
 The approximate equivalency is one hour for one CEC.
 ACSM conducts many conferences around the country, online courses, and webinars, and also accepts CECs from other health and fitness organizations.
+The counts for recertification cost and CECs required is going to vary depending on the certifications with ACSM you have, but for other organizations it is rather universal.

 ACE requires recertification every two years, and requires a $129 fee.
 They require 20 CECs, where each CEC is equal to one hour of training.
 ACE offers online courses, in-person workshops, a number of specialty certifications, and the ACE symposium, a large conference that’s held every year for ACE personal trainers.
 Though not technically a form of continuing education, the ACE Resource Center is also available on newly graduated fitness professionals, which means you can ask the counselors any questions you have about the industry.

-ISSA offers a low recertification fee of $75 every two years, and requires the accumulation of 20 CECs.
-ISSA offers workshops with online components, meaning you can get study materials and take quizzes at home, and there is a very large number of partner organizations that offer ISSA-accepted conferences, courses, and programs.
+ISSA offers a low recertification fee of $99 every two years, and requires the accumulation of 20 CEUs.
+ISSA offers workshops with online components, meaning you can get study materials and take quizzes at home.
+If you also get your continuing education units from ISSA, then the fee is waived and therefore it costs nothing to recertify.
+There is a very large number of partner organizations that offer ISSA-accepted conferences, courses, and programs.
+A recent addition to match the NASM offering is a recertification for life from ISSA.
+This will likely be offered in some form from all fitness organizations in the future.

-NSCA has the lowest fee at $50 every two years, and, like most of the other organizations, requires 20 hours of continuing education per recertification period.
-Committee membership, conference attendance, and the other standard events contribute to the CEC count, and NSCA offers both home study and live events.
+NSCA has the lowest fee at $60 – $90 for a non-member and $35 – $65 for a member every two years and, like most of the other organizations, requires 20 hours of continuing education per recertification period.
+Committee membership, conference attendance, and other standard events contribute to the CEC count, and NSCA offers both home study and live events.
+They also have various setups to explore for professional members and CPI members.
+This is definitely the more complicated organization of the 5.

 In addition to becoming a certified personal trainer, each of these five organizations offers additional certifications that can move your career forward by helping you gain a number of valuable skills.
 Some of them are more general, such as the group exercise instructor certifications, while some are more specific, like ACSM’s cancer exercise trainer or NSCA’s tactical strength and conditioning facilitator.